andykent/smoke/README.markdown

 Smoke
 =====
 Smoke is a JavaScript mocking and stubbing framework.
-It has a familiar RSpec style interface and whilst it is perfectly capable of being used as a free-standing tool it is totally usable as a free standing tool but comes complete with a plugin for the screw-unit testing framework.
+It has a familiar RSpec style interface and whilst it is perfectly capable of being used as a free-standing tool it comes complete with a plugin for the screw-unit testing framework.
+Below are some getting started guides to get you on your way.
+See the included specs for further help.

 Getting Started (With Screw.Unit)
 ---------------------------------